PROJECT DETAILS

 At the top of the Supply Sense tab, you can see key metrics:

-- Sourced Parts: Number of parts that have been sourced (e.g., 7).
+- Sourced: Number of parts that have been sourced (e.g., 1).

-Clicking on any of the summary metric cards (e.g., Sourced Parts, Unsourced Parts) will filter the data table below to display only the relevant parts matching that category.
+Clicking on any of the summary metric cards (e.g., Sourced, Unsourced) will filter the data table below to display only the relevant parts matching that category.

 Data Table